 We’ll also have 2 different dog starter kits available.
 The “I already have dogs, I’m mostly good” kit will be $50 and will include extra food, more toys, a bag of training treats, a small spray bottle of enzymatic cleaner/odor remover, and dog-safe shampoo.
 The “I have zero dogs and zero things for dogs!
 HELP!” kit will be $75.
 These will include everything in the “I have dogs” kit plus a dog-strength leash, a flannel blanket, bowls, a clicker, a roll of dog mess baggies, and some extra toys.
 Please let us know if you’ll need a kit when we do your initial home visit.

 ABOUT THE SHADOW PUPS

 If you want to see more photos, please visit our dog’s Facebook page.

 All of the photos on this page were taken at or around 6-10 weeks old unless otherwise noted.
+Edit 12/16/17: I’ve updated Albert’s photos so you can see what he looks like now.
 The Shadow Pups are old enough for us to do an early evaluation of their temperaments.
 Some of this will change as they age, but here’s what we know so far: